A summer weekend in Sete is more than a bar scene. It’s a multi-cultural extravaganza.

 Afterward, it’s all about teamwork and getting quickly out of the boat to have a smoke and to celebrate.

 Is it any wonder I love Sete?

-Thanks, Nancy for being the “hostess with the mostest.”
-To readers who want to visit Sete, be sure to look up Nancy’s apartment on AIRBNB.
-She has amazing tours of Sete and the area, too.
+Thanks, Nancy, for being the “hostess with the mostest.”
+To readers who want to visit Sete, be sure to look up Nancy’s destination tour company, Absolutely Southern France.
+She has fantastic tours of Sete and the area.

 For more about water jousting, here’s the Men’s Journal’s view.